 Most builders will allow homeowners to visit homes under construction periodically.
 Note that you will always need to schedule an appointment to walk your home with a representative from the company, due to liability and safety concerns.
 Ask your sales representative how often you can visit and who you should contact to schedule visits.

 What If There’s a Problem After I Move In?

 Problems aren’t common in new construction, but they do occur occasionally.
 Fortunately, the warranty offered by your builder will cover the costs of materials and installation for many big and small repairs.
 Check warranty coverage to make sure that repairs to major home systems, such as heating, plumbing or electric, are fully covered.

 Asking questions is the key to ensuring that you’ll love your new house.
-Do you have questions about the floor plans or building process at Country Classics at Hillsborough?
+Do you have questions about Country Classics' floor plans or building process?
 Give us a call, and we’ll be happy to explain what you can expect.